firestereo/FIReStereo/data_description.md

 <strong>Thermal</strong> are recorded in 16-bit raw for all collections besides Firesgl, which is logged in 8-bit RGB.
 Dataloader and visualization tool will be shared in our [github repo](https://github.com/firestereo/firestereo).

-LiDAR and IMU <strong>rosbag</strong> files are provided for each Frick and Gascola sequences:
+LiDAR and IMU <strong>rosbag</strong> files are provided for each Frick and Hawkins sequences:
 - Frick: all topics in one bag
 - Hawkins: topics in different bags